Chenge Liu

 Born in Beijing, China, Chenge Liu is a composer whose music explores the depths of human emotion through vivid timbres, subtle and nuanced textures, and innovative notation.
 Beginning her musical journey at a young age, Chenge decided to pursue a career as a composer after her journey in law school.

-Studying at Berklee College of Music with the Berklee world-tour scholarship, Chenge focused on composition while pursuing a film scoring double major and double minors in conducting and psychology.
+Chenge graduated summa cum laude from Berklee College of Music, where she pursued a double major in Composition and Film Scoring, along with minors in Conducting and Psychology.
 During the past two years, her music has been performed by esteemed ensembles such as the Mivos Quartet, Hypercube Ensemble, Divergent Trio, Sound Icon, Iktus Percussion and many more.
 Her recent performances includes The Third Kind of Suicide (2024) for String Quartet, Invincible Été (2024) for Saxophones, Electric Guitar, Piano and Percussion, Speak to Me (2024) for Soprano, Viola and Piano, and Moments (2024) for String Quartet.
 Her major teachers includes Dr. Gabriele Vanoni and Dr. Marti Epstein.

 In addition to concert music, Chenge’s Film music work ranges from independent shorts and theatrical productions to feature-length cinema.
 Most recently, she contributed several original scores for the Chinese feature film Happiness’s Taste, currently in production for theatrical release.
 She has also collaborated with independent filmmakers from Beijing Film Academy and Boston University, as well as experimental theater directors.